bojann15/FishStore/README.md

 # FishStore
 A e-commerce application, used to register and login user, create, update, delete, product.
 Order products, get an order history.Search and paginate products.
 Built with React, Python, Django and PostgreSQL.
+Deployed on Heroku. https://fishstore.herokuapp.com/

 ## Technologies